 This insight report outlines the findings of the forum focused on the United Kingdom, covering the need for near-zero-emissions 'breakthrough' steelmaking in the UK, the financial gap this type of steelmaking faces under prevailing conditions, and potential pathways to making it investable in the immediate future.
 Crucially, this report suggests a route to breakthrough steel, using hydrogen-based steelmaking technology, is viable in the UK if a few key conditions are created.
-Effective carbon pricing on both domestic production and steel imports, lower costs associated with sourcing and processing scrap steel, a market for differentiated low-carbon steel (sold at a commensurate price premium), and guarantees to de-risk new technology are essential for establishing its investment case.
-Direct government funding support for breakthrough ironmaking technology would go one step further and extend the investment case to cover both iron- and steelmaking processes, enabling low-carbon, integrated steelmaking in the UK.
+Effective carbon pricing on both domestic production and steel imports, lower costs associated with sourcing and processing scrap steel, and guarantees to de-risk new technology are essential for establishing its investment case.
+Alternatively, in place of carbon pricing on steel imports, direct government funding (particularly to support upfront project capital expenditures) and a market for differentiated low-emissions steel (initially sold at a commensurate premium) would need to be in place to make breakthrough steelmaking investable in the UK.
 Given the variety of stakeholders required to make these conditions a reality and advance potential projects, strategic collaboration across the UK steel value chain will be critical.